MJ Melendez Player Props: Royals vs. Marlins

 MJ Melendez At The Plate

-- Melendez has 11 doubles, two triples, five home runs and 25 walks while batting .214.
+- Melendez has 12 doubles, two triples, five home runs and 25 walks while hitting .220.

-- Melendez has reached base via a hit in 32 games this year (of 54 played), and had multiple hits in nine of those games.
+- Melendez will look to extend his four-game hitting streak.
+He's batting .316 in his last outings.

-- In 9.3% of his games this season, he has gone deep, and 2.2% of his trips to the plate.
+- In 9.1% of his games this year, he has gone deep, and 2.2% of his trips to the dish.

-- In 25.9% of his games this year, Melendez has notched at least one RBI.
-In six of those games (11.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Melendez has an RBI in 15 of 55 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.